-- 4.13 Therefore, a high market share will not, of itself, be considered by the Commission to be conclusive evidence that a licensee is in a dominant position. - 4.14 Where possible, the Commission will consider changes in market share over time for the purposes of assessing dominance.
+- 4.14 Therefore, a high market share will not, of itself, be considered by the Commission to be conclusive evidence that a licensee is in a dominant position. - 4.15 Where possible, the Commission will consider changes in market share over time for the purposes of assessing dominance.
 The higher the market share and the longer the period of time over which that market share is held, the greater the likelihood of the existence of a dominant position.
-For this reason, the Commission will consider the durability of market share as an important indicator of dominance (where such information is available). - 4.15 The relative distribution of market share in the market is also an important consideration when making an assessment of dominance.
-This is particularly the case where the market is characterised by high levels of concentration. - 4.16 When analysing market share data, the Commission will consider: - (a) The current market share of the licensee as against the competitors the market shares of its in communications market.
+For this reason, the Commission will consider the durability of market share as an important indicator of dominance (where such information is available). - 4.16 The relative distribution of market share in the market is also an important consideration when making an assessment of dominance.
+This is particularly the case where the market is characterised by high levels of concentration. - 4.17 When analysing market share data, the Commission will consider: - (a) The current market share of the licensee as against the market shares of its competitors in the relevant communications market.
 The higher the market share held by a particular licensee in a communications market, the more likely that licensee will be found to be in a dominant position, particularly if the licensee's market share is significantly higher than that of its competitors.
-In general, a 'high' market share will generally be considered to be a market share of more than 40 per cent in a communications market, however this does not preclude a licensee with a market share of less than 40 per cent being found to be dominant in a market if it is not subject to effective competitive constraints.
-13 - (b) The changes in the licensees market shares over time (where such information is available).
+In general, a 'high' market share will generally be considered to be a market share of more than 40 per cent in a communications market, however this does not preclude a licensee with a market share of less than 40 per cent being found to be dominant in a market if it is not subject to effective competitive constraints. - (b) The changes in the licensees market shares over time (where such information is available).
 Where a licensee has maintained a high market share for a sustained period of time, this will be considered evidence that the licensee occupies a dominant position in the market.
-Conversely, if a licensee's market share has fluctuated significantly over time, this may indicate that the licensee is not in a dominant position. - 4.17 In general, market shares will be calculated by reference to licensees' revenue figures.
-However, there may be other appropriate measures of market share.
-For example, share of subscribers or number of towers owned by a tower operator may also be used by the Commission to calculate market shares.
-The most appropriate method of measuring market share will be determined by the Commission on a case-by-case basis with reference to the characteristics of the market under investigation and the availability of data.
+Conversely, if a licensee's market share has fluctuated significantly over time, this may indicate that the licensee is not in a dominant position.